The M.S. Geography Program at Virginia Tech Apply Online Now

 - What do you expect to derive from the program?

 - What do you expect to contribute as a student and subsequently a professional?

 - Which faculty member(s) are you interested in working with?

-- References: At least two of the three letters should come from faculty members (if you have not been a student recently, letters from employers are acceptable)
+- References: At least two of the three required letters should come from faculty members (letters from employers are acceptable if you have not been a recent student)

-- TOEFL and IELTS scores are required for international students whose first language is not English, except for those who graduated from an accredited university where English is the language of instruction
+- TOEFL / IELTS exam required for international students, but not in cases where English is a national language or graduation from an accredited university where English is the medium of instruction

 - Writing Sample (e.g., research paper, undergraduate thesis, poster presentation, or similar product)